ic-labs/django-icekit/README.md

 Start the project:

-    (venv)$ ./go.sh manage.py supervisor  # Watch for the admin account credentials that get created on first run
+    (venv)$ ./go.sh supervisord.sh  # Watch for the admin account credentials that get created on first run

 When you see the following message, you will know it is ready: